nik-mak/T3A2-B-Frontend/README.md

 # TODO:

-1. Link the sort by button to the backend api to retrieve catalogue items
+1. Link the sort by button in the catalogue to the backend api to retrieve catalogue items in a sorted manner